JaGoLi/libreboot-repo/docs/gnulinux/encrypted_trisquel.md

 You might also want to choose some of the other package groups (or none of them, if you want a basic shell); it's up to you.
 Once you've chosen the option you want, press `Tab`, and then choose `Continue`.

 ## Install the GRUB boot loader to the master boot record
-The installer will ask you if you want to install the GRUB bootloader to the master boot record; choose `No`.
-You do not need to install GRUB at all, since in Libreboot, you are using the GRUB payload on the ROM to boot your system.
+The installer will ask you if you want to install the GRUB bootloader to the master boot record; choose `Yes`.
+While you do not need to install GRUB bootloader, since in Libreboot, you are using the GRUB payload on the ROM to boot your syste, you still need to install grub package (preferably `grub-coreboot`) and generate distro's `grub.cfg` with `grub-mkconfig`.

 The next window will prompt you to enter a `Device for boot loader installation`.
 Leave the line blank; press `Tab`, and choose `Continue`.